 Housing costs in Hawthorne are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The education level of Hawthorne citizens is a little higher than the average for US cities and towns: 22.29% of adults in Hawthorne have at least a bachelor's degree.
+The population of Hawthorne overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hawthorne, 22.29% have at least a bachelor's degree.

 The per capita income in Hawthorne in 2018 was $25,645, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $102,580 for a family of four.
 However, Hawthorne contains both very wealthy and poor people as well.

 The most common language spoken in Hawthorne is Spanish.
 Other important languages spoken here include English and Tagalog.